|

 bark.
 I thought his voice box had been injured while

-enduring his own brand of physical torture with his former
+enduring his own brand of physical torture with his for mer

 owners.
 Evidently he finally had had enough and ran away